-Good Friday in Ireland will be celebrated this year on April 10th, Friday,.
+Good Friday in Ireland will be celebrated this year on April 15, Friday,.
 The day commemorates Jesus’ crucifixion and is a somber day in Ireland.
-According to an estimate, the Good Friday in Ireland will be celebrated by over 4 million Catholics.
+According to an estimate, Good Friday in Ireland will be celebrated by over 4 million Catholics.

 Significance: Commemoration of Jesus’ Crucifixion